 We supplement our brief discussion of missing data in Section 15.5 by outlining the Bayesian approach to missing data.
 From an MCMC and Bayesian perspective, missing data are handled in a modelling approach where the missing data are treated as additional parameters in the model.
 For missing response variables, we already have a distribution for them and so they can be simulated as an extra step in the model.
-For missing predictor variables, an additional prior distribution is required for the missing values.
-The type of missing predictor variable will influence the form of the prior distribution and care has to be taken for example with categorical predictors to ensure that the prior distribution is given for the original categorical predictor, rather than the dummy variables that are actually fitted in the model.
+For missing predictor variables an additional prior distribution is required for the missing values.
+The type of missing predictor variable will influence the form of the prior distribution and care has to be taken for example with categorical predictors to ensure that the prior distribution is given for the original categorical predictor rather than the dummy variables that are actually fitted in the model.
 Bayesian approaches to missing data are dealt with in separate chapters in both Congdon (2007) and Gelman et al (2004) which give more details on how this is achieved.
-Bayesian MCMC methods have also proved to be particularly useful for complex modelling of informative missing data mechanisms (eg Carpenter et al (2002); Mason et al (2012)).
+There is, however, very

-Example 24.6 Salmonella in Danish chickens
+Example 24.6 Salmonella in Danish chicken

-Browne et al (2001a) examined a dataset provided by Mariann Chriel, where the interest lies in the causes and sources of variability in Salmonella outbreaks in poultry farms from 1995 to 1997.
+Browne et al (2001a) examined a dataset kindly provided by Mariann Chriel where the interest lies in the causes and sources of variability in Salmonella outbreaks in poultry farms from 1995 to 1997.
 The observation level in this situation is a flock of chickens (for meat), and over the 3 years 10,127 flocks were observed.
-There were 2 separate levels of clustering to consider in the modelling.
-First, the production hierarchy in which the production flocks were nested within chicken houses (of which there were 725), which again were nested within farms (304).
-Second, the breeding hierarchy, in which there were 200 breeding (parent) flocks (in Denmark at created the production flocks.
-The precise proportions of chickens that that time) which produce the eggs that reacted the production flocks.
-The salmonella data came from each parent flock (up to 6) to make up the production flock were known.
+There are 2 separate levels of clustering to consider in the modelling.
+First, the production hierarchy in which the production flocks are nested within chicken houses (of which there are 725), which again are nested within farms (304).
+Second, the breeding hierarchy, in which there are 200 breeding (parent) flocks (in Denmark at that time) which produce the eggs that create the production flocks.
+The precise proportions of chickens that come from each parent flock (up to 6) to make up the production flock are known.